In the fight against fraud, arm yourself with knowledge.

-The National Cyber Security Alliance has 5 steps to Better Business Cybersecurity Guide:
+The National Cyber Security Alliance offer the 5 Steps to Better Business Cybersecurity Guide:

 Take inventory of key technologies you use and know what information you need to rebuild your infrastructure from scratch.
 Inventory is the key data you use and store and keep track of likely threats.